 Scholarships

 Find the scholarship that's the right fit for you

 Explore Scholarships

-Printed on 03, May, 2025
+Printed on 12, May, 2025

 University of Canberra, Bruce ACT 2617 Australia

++61 2 6201 5111

 ABN 81 633 873 422

 CRICOS 00212K

 TEQSA Provider ID: PRV12003 (Australian University)

 UC acknowledges the Ngunnawal people, traditional custodians of the lands where Bruce campus is situated.
 We wish to acknowledge and respect their continuing culture and the contribution they make to the life of Canberra and the region.
-We also account to the life of Canberra and the region. knowledge all other First Nations Peoples on whose lands we gather.
+We also acknowledge all other First Nations Peoples on whose lands we gather.